juliocedillo/military/participation.md

 permalink: /participation
 ---

+# Participating in Research
+Thank you for your consideration in participating in this research study.
+Please review the information below.
+If you have any additional questions, please don't hesitate to reach out to me.
+You can find my contact information on the "Contact" page.

+### Main Information (Summary)

+- You are being invited to participate in a research study.
+Participation in research is completely voluntary.
+- The purpose of the study is to examine the effect of military service in relation to political identity among Latino soldiers.
+- The study will take a maximum of an hour and a half.
+You will be asked to answer questions about yourself, your experience in the military, and your political preferences.
+- Risks and/or discomforts may include the risk of an unintended breach of confidentiality.
+- There is no direct benefit for you for participating.
+However, the results from the study may provide information about how Latino soldiers engage in politics and make sense of national belonging.

+### Frequently Asked Questions

 <details>
   <summary> How can I participate in the study?</summary>
   <p>If you meet the eligibility requirements, you can participate by being interviewed for the project.
 You can also refer someone you know for an interview.